Debit cards vs Credit cards

-- If you’re new to using a credit card, you might have one with only a small limit, but this can increase as time goes on and you prove yourself as a responsible borrower.
+- If you’re new to using a credit card, then you might only be eligible for a credit card with a small credit limit, but this can increase as time goes on and you prove yourself as a responsible borrower.

 Everyone loves a freebie, so why not pick up extra perks when you hit the shops?

-- Keep in mind that you’ll pay more in fees and interest to have one of these cards in your wallet - but pick a good one and the perks can more than make up for that.
+- Keep in mind that you’ll usually pay more in fees and interest to have one of these cards in your wallet - but if you find a good one then the perks can more than makeup for that.

 Although plastic is convenient, that’s hardly worth saddling yourself with a bunch of debt next time you hit the shops.

-- But if you use your card responsibly or opt out of the overdraft service, you can’t really go into debt using your debit card, because you can’t spend money that isn’t yours.
+- But if you use your card responsibly or opt-out of the overdraft service, you can’t really go into debt using your debit card, because you can’t spend money that isn’t yours.

-Credit card: Ok, so it’s no secret that credit cards can lead to a bill as long as your arm, and a fair bit of debt.
-That’s because, although people don’t think about it this way, a credit card is basically a loan that needs to be repaid each month.
+- It’s no secret that credit cards (when used irresponsibly) can lead to a bill as long as your arm or potential debt.
+That’s because people too often forget that a credit card is basically a loan that needs to be repaid each month.

-Debit card: Using a debit card doesn’t affect your credit history, because you aren’t accessing credit - just your own money.
+- Using a debit card doesn’t affect your credit history, because you aren’t accessing credit - just your own money.

-- The main difference is that a credit card isn't a direct link to your money, and if you report the fraud before making any payments, chances are you won’t end up liable to foot the bill.
+- The main difference is that a credit card isn't directly linked to your money, so if you report the fraud before making any payments, chances are you won’t end up liable to foot the bill.

 Having a piece of plastic in your wallet is all about convenience - so just how hard is it to get your hands on that plastic?

-Debit card: Easy-peasy.
-In fact, when you sign up for a bank account, many providers will offer you a debit card to go along with it.
+- When you sign up for a bank account, many providers will offer you a debit card to go along with it.

-- Some credit cards even come with a minimum income requirement.
-This is because your credit card gives you access to the bank’s money - so they want to know you will act responsibly and that you have the ability to pay it back.
+- Some credit cards will have a minimum income requirement.
+This is because your credit card gives you access to the bank’s money - so they want to know you that you're a responsible borrower who can afford to pay it back.

-Check out our guide to applying for a credit card.
+- Check out our guide to applying for a credit card.